-command.
-The command is run, and the output of the report is piped to the command's stdin [standard- input].
-The command's stdin [standard- input].
-The command's stdout and atderr remain attached to the console, so any output will be displayed directly to the console. ---
+Note: When the output name starts with @, it is defined as a command.
+The command is run, and the output of the report is piped to the command's stdin (standard-input).
+The command's stdout and stderr remain attached to the console, so any output will be displayed directly to the console.

 Be aware there are some limitations in how the command string is parsed.
-No shell expansions (including \, ?, [], and ~) are supported.
+No shell expansions (including , ?, [], and ~) are supported.
 The command cannot be piped to another command, nor redirected to a file using shell syntax.
 The command and command arguments are split on whitespace, and no quotes (within the command syntax) are supported.
 For commands that require complex command line syntax, it is suggested that the command be put into a shell script file, and the script designated as the output command